-Vehicle Dynamic Control (VDC) OFF indicator light
+Vehicle Dynamic Control (VDC) off indicator light

-This indicator light comes on when the Vehicle Dynamic Control off switch is pushed to OFF, the transfer case is in the 4LO position ( Control model), or when the Vehicle Dynamic Control system is not functioning properly.
+This indicator light comes on when the Vehicle Dynamic Control off switch is pushed to OFF, the transfer case is in the 4LO position (The transfer case), or when the Vehicle Dynamic Control system is not functioning properly.
 This indicates the Vehicle Dynamic Control system is not operating.